Table of Content

 The cost of a tow can be recouped in your property damage settlement.
 Plus, there’s no sense in leaving your car on the side of the road to be ticketed or even impounded.

-Lastly, one of the smartest decisions you can make after an accident is to hire an attorney to represent your best interests.
+Lastly, one of the smartest decisions you can make after an accident is to hire a car accident lawyer to represent your best interests.
 Building a personal injury case is a complicated and difficult matter.
 Oftentimes, many victims don’t even know where to begin.